Logic-gate/Keymapper/README.md

 name = "Fxtec Pro 1 Keymap shortcuts";
 keymap = {
         something_to_remeber = {
-                proc = notification header,
-                can be blank using ""
+                proc = notification header can be blank using "";
                 holder = the first button you press;
                 trigger = the second button you press;
                 cmd = a command;
         };
         another_thing = {
-                proc = notification header,
-                can be blank using ""
+                proc = notification header, can be blank using "";
                 holder = the first button you press;
                 trigger = the second button you press;
                 cmd = a command;